Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 Conclusion

-In conclusion, while the McKinney-Vento Act does not explicitly mention immigration status, the legal framework established by Plyler v.
+Pulling it all together, while the McKinney-Vento Act does not explicitly mention immigration status, the legal framework established by Plyler v.
 Doe, the broad language and intent of the Act, and the ethical considerations of protecting vulnerable children all support the inclusion of undocumented children experiencing homelessness under the Act's protections.

 Denying undocumented children access to the McKinney-Vento Act's protections would not only violate their constitutional rights but also undermine the Act's goal of ensuring that all homeless children and youth have equal access to education.
 Schools and communities have a responsibility to develop and implement policies and practices that support the inclusion of undocumented children and provide them with the services and support they need to succeed in school and in life.